rsdoiel/antenna/archives/2025/libraries_2025.01.md

 date: 2025-01-06, from: Association of Research Libraries News

-<p>Last Updated on January 8, 2025, 2:37 pm ET Sign up to receive the Day in Review by email.
+<p>Last Updated on January 9, 2025, 7:48 am ET Sign up to receive the Day in Review by email.
 Jump to: Tuesday, January 7 &#124; Wednesday, January 8 &#124; Note:...</p>
 <p>The post <a href="https://www.arl.org/day-in-review/day-in-review-january-6-9/">Day in Review (January 6–8)</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>